goci-io/k8s-namespace-provisioning/README.md

 ![terraform](https://github.com/goci-io/k8s-namespace-provisioning/workflows/terraform/badge.svg?branch=master)

-This terraform module provisions a ready to use namespace with docker registry secrets, resource quotas and limits.
-Additionally it allows everyone in the namespace to use a Pod security policy specified by `pod_security_policy_name`.
-This behaviour can also be disabled.
-We suggest to install a default PSP which does not allow Pods without a Security Context or using inapproriate permissions.
+This Terraform Module provisions a ready to use [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) with Docker Registry Secrets, Resource-Quotas and Limit Ranges, as well as additional Service Accounts, Roles and RoleBindings.
+You can also restrict Ingress- and Egress Traffic to and from Namespaces as well as CIDRs.
+It can also allow Access to your [Pod Security Policies](#pod-security-policy)

 ### Usage